reinacho03/Music_playlist/README.md

 - As a user, I want to be able to *add* multiple songs to my playlist.
 - As a user, I want to be able to *remove* a song from my playlist.
 - As a user, I want to be able to *search* a song from my playlist.
+- As a user, when I quit the music player, I want to be given the option to *save* the playlist that I have created.
+- As a user, when I start the music player, I want to be given the option to *load* the playlist that I have created.